“You can’t pour from an empty cup.”

 2. Set personal and professional goals

 Napoleon Hill once said, “A goal is a dream with a deadline.”
 It doesn’t matter how big or how small your goals are—write them down and commit to reasonable deadlines.
-Maintain balance in your life by setting both personal and professional goals.
+Maintain balance in your life: set goals for both personal and career development.
 Keeping your goals in sight will keep you focused— display your goals and read them every day.

 3. Intentionally build your resume